 We offer a re-inspection after each inspection that is performed.
 The inspector will have a copy of the original report and will verify that all requested repairs have been made properly.
 We will also issue another report based on our findings of the re-inspection.
 However, there is an additional charge for this inspection.
 Please call our office with enough advanced notice (usually 3-4 days) to schedule a re-inspection.

-Yes, I carry Business Liability Insurance (coverage up to $1,000,000) and Professional Liability Insurance (coverage up to $500,000.)
+Yes, We carry Business Liability Insurance (coverage up to $300,000) and Professional Liability Insurance (coverage up to $300,000.)
 Certificates of the insurance can be provided.

-In most cases, Yes, especially here in Colorado.
+In most cases, yes, especially here in Colorado.
 Radon gas is the second leading cause of lung cancer in the U.S. It’s estimated that nearly 21,000 people a year die due to Radon gas exposure in their homes.
 Radon gas is manageable and there are means to remove it from your home.
-Its important to test for it when purchasing a home.
+It’s important to test for it when purchasing a home.
+We are licensed to perform radon testing in Colorado.

-A Background Verified Inspector has voluntarily undergo a criminal background check using Sterling Talent Solutions.
-A BVI give our clients and realtors peace of mind when booking an inspection.
+A Background Verified Inspector has voluntarily undergone a criminal background check using Sterling Talent Solutions.
+A BVI gives our clients and realtors peace of mind when booking an inspection.
 Inspectors are required to resubmit background checks every 2 years.